- Men's Health

 - Editor's Choice

-Consultant foot and ankle surgeon at BMI The Clementine Churchill Hospital, Mr Htwe Zaw gives advice on how runners can best protect their joints, and Robert Waite, physiotherapy manager at BMI The Somerfield Hospital in Kent, discusses the importance of stretching before and after training.
+Consultant foot and ankle surgeon at BMI The Clementine Churchill Hospital, Mr Htwe Zaw gives advice on how runners can best protect their joints, and Robert Waite, physiotherapy manager, discusses the importance of stretching before and after training.

 Mr Htwe Zaw - How runners can best protect their joints